By the Holy Fucking Metal Cow. Where did this one come from? And is it really metal? Not quite.

-Odyssey is technically outstanding with great riffs and solos and some cool drum work that is already halfway to nirvana.
+Odyssey greets us with technical geekery, together with great riffs and solos and some cool drum work that is already halfway to nirvana.
 Let me also point out Kenny Parry and his astonishing set of pipes, hitting impossible notes that will make some of the Heavy Metal blasters go red with envy.

 I really enjoyed listening to this blurb.
-If this is a prelude to the upcoming full length, then I can’t wait getting it.
+If this is a prelude to the upcoming full length, then I can’t wait to get it.

 But let’s not waste more of your time.
 Here’s a taste of Odyssey.
 Have at it.

 Label: Self-Released | Web: Official Site

 Release date: 13 January 2017